 Stay up to date on our bakery, farmers markets, specials, coupons, giveaways and more!

 See below for the list of farmers markets we are attending this season!
 We will be bringing a different variety of bread each week to the markets.
-To know what we will be bringing sign up for our newsletter, or check out our events on Facebook.

 Be sure to pre order on our site ahead of time for fast pick up and to ensure your bread!
 When checking out you can choose which market you would like to pick up.
 You can pre order anything on our site two days before the market, after that you can still pre order the breads we will be bringing.